rotemhoresh/shadcn-templ/README.md

 Any **components specific parameters** at the begining, then **classes** and **attrs** for every component (see [example](#example) for the params of the `Button` component).

+The components are written with constant referencing to the shadcn/ui source code and the underlying radix components.

 ## Contributing

 Contributions are welcome for both new components and improvements for existing ones.

-Make sure to read the README.md and go over the codebase to understand the design choices and overall coding style.
+Make sure to read the README and go over the codebase to understand the design choices and overall coding style as well as getting familiar with shadcn/ui.

 ### License